mihem/mihem.github.io/README.md

 # My personal website

 This is the github repository of my personal website [mheming.de](https://mihem.github.io).
-The website is built using the [Hugo Research Group Theme](https://github.com/HugoBlox/theme-research-group).
+The website is built using the [Hugo Academic CV](https://github.com/HugoBlox/theme-academic-cv).